Bsal13/Offensive-Security-Proving-Grounds-Boxes/Potato (Easy) Linux Box.md

 # Exploitation
 ## Name of the technique
-Bruteforced directory traversal commands for /etc/passwd with intuder on Burpsuite to retreive username and hashed password.
+Bruteforced directory traversal commands for /etc/passwd with intruder on Burpsuite to retrieve username and hashed password.
 Utilized john to crack the hashed password

 #### -Found the following "log.txt" file on the web page above and ran Burp Suite and found the following "log.txt" file: